 Article ID: 2585157 - View products that this article applies to.

-You find the performance slow for the Microsoft Dynamics CRM 2011 client, such as when you navigate between CRM folders.
+You find the performance slow for the Microsoft Dynamics CRM 2011 client.
 When you investigate Microsoft Dynamics CRM client and server network traffic, you find that there is traffic even if there is no Microsoft Dynamics CRM user activity that is occurring.

 The Microsoft Dynamics CRM client for Microsoft Outlook runs background polling activities that communicate to the server and react to server-side changes even if there is no client-side activity.

 There are caches for various Microsoft Dynamics CRM features such as address book, reminders, and views.
 The default polling interval for MAPI caches is every 15 minutes.

 The regular polling generates Microsoft Dynamics CRM background activity, and this activity may influence performance.